Piero24/VanillaNet-cpp/.github/README.md

 > In the file [mnist_fc128_relu_fc10_log_softmax_weights_biases.json](https://github.com/Piero24/VanillaNet-cpp/blob/main/Resources/output/weights/mnist_fc128_relu_fc10_log_softmax_weights_biases.json) are the weights and biases present in the trained model which allowed to obtain an accuracy of 98%.

 <p>
     The neural network is fully customizable.
-You can define the number of inputs for each neuron, the number of neurons for each layer, the total number of layers, and even the activation function for each layer individually (ReLU, Sigmoid, Tanh, Softmax).
+You can define the number of inputs for each neuron, the number of neurons for each layer, the total number of layers, and even the activation function for each layer individually <strong>(ReLU, Sigmoid, Tanh, Softmax)</strong>.
 This flexibility allows you to tailor the network architecture to suit a wide range of tasks, from simple binary classification to more complex multi-class problems.
 </p>
 <p>
-    Additionally, for the training phase, you have the option to set key hyperparameters such as the number of epochs, the learning rate, and the batch size, giving you full control over the optimization process.
+    Additionally, for the training phase, you have the option to set key hyperparameters such as the number of <strong>epochs</strong>, the <strong>learning rate</strong>, and the <strong>batch size</strong>, giving you full control over the optimization process.
 If you have an additional dataset, it’s also possible to use it to train the network by making the necessary adjustments to the code, allowing for easy experimentation with different data and configurations.
 </p>
 <p>
     This customizable approach ensures that the network can be adapted to a variety of use cases, helping to deepen your understanding of how different architectures and training parameters affect performance.